corvettelover66/7d2dModEdit/README.md

 +Add side by side search trees for easier comparison.

 Version History
+1.7.5
+- Bug fix: Display name was not being saved in the Create/Edit Modinfo view.
+- Bug Fix: Name regex validation string is now identical to Game regex.
+The only difference was the name cannot have spaces.
 1.7.4
 - Updated the project using visual studio community and changed the repo.
 - Added support for the XUI_Common folder.